Asymptotic Properties of the Distributional Synthetic Controls

 Assumption 2 constrains the difference between the fits in each pre-treatment period $t$ and the fits in the post-treatment periods.
 This implies that the primary distinction between the quantiles of the outcomes at each pre-treatment period $t$ and post-treatment period is entirely attributable to the treatment effect.
 A similar assumption has been discussed in \citet{hansen2012jackknife}.

 In the distributional setting, the quantity we are interested in is the quantile function $F_{Y_{j t}}^{-1}$ of $Y_{j t}$ instead of $Y_{j t}$.
-Thus, we use the factor model, which generates the potential outcome of the quantile version, as a special case to illustrate Assumption 2.
-That is, we assume that the potential outcomes $\widetilde{Y}_{itm, N}$ are generated from a quantile factor model.
-Following \citet{chen2021quantile}, we write
+To provide sufficient conditions under which Assumption 2 holds, we consider a stylized quantile factor structure similar to that studied in \citet{chen2021quantile} to generate the potential outcome of the quantile version.
+This quantile factor representation serves as a quantile-level analogue of the traditional factor models commonly employed in the SCM literature, and is introduced purely as an analytical device rather than as a structural model of distributional dynamics.
+Specifically, suppose that the potential outcomes $\widetilde{Y}_{itm, N}$ are generated from the following quantile factor model: